Loading

 A hero image with an email icon in a white square on an orange background

 That's why you should consider automating some of those day-to-day tasks.
-With Zapier, you can connect your email marketing software to the other apps you use—such as online forms, eCommerce platforms, and CRM apps—to save time and start rapidly building your company's email list.
+With Zapier, you can connect your email marketing software to the other apps your business uses to save time and start rapidly building your company's email list.
+From re-engaging lost subscribers to incorporating artificial intelligence, here are the top ways you can leverage automated email marketing.

 Turn your leads into subscribers